Philippine Constabulary: Post-Marcos era and dissolution

 The need to assert civilian control of the military was a reform agenda which began being addressed almost as soon as Ferdinand Marcos was deposed by the 1986 People Power Revolution; within a year of Marcos' ouster, the 1987 Constitution of the Philippines enshrined the principle of civilian supremacy over the military.

 After the various coup attempts of the 1980s, the recommendations of the Davide Commission included the dissolution of the Philippine Constabulary as a service under the AFP.
+It was abolished in the early 1990s in a merger with the Integrated National Police.

 In 1991, it was determined that a new civilian Philippine National Police was to be formed by merging the Integrated National Police into the Philippine Constabulary, with the PC forming the basis as it had the more developed infrastructure.
 The PC was then removed from the Ministry of National Defense and eventually civilianized, as part of the Department of the Interior and Local Government, through attrition and recruitment of new personnel.

-As of February 2017, President Rodrigo Duterte had previously contemplated in whether or not the Constabulary should be revived.
+In 2017, President Rodrigo Duterte contemplated reviving the Constabulary to augment the manpower of the Philippine Drug Enforcement Agency, with presidential spokesperson Ernesto Abella announcing the planned revival.
+This was never carried out after Duterte's term ended.